knpuniversity/blog/collaboration.rst

 Our screencast and blog content is also open source and lives up on `GitHub`_.
-That's actually not new, but the **"Edit"** button at the top of this page and the contributers on the right *is* new.
+That's actually not new, but the **"Edit"** button at the top of this page and the contributors on the right *is* new.
 Get your avatar up there and push the culture of docs contributing by PR'ing some content.
 I even left a typo in this paragraph (though there's probably more on the page).
 Find it!